kenjis/ci-phpunit-test/README.md

 ## Requirements

 * PHP 5.4.0 or later (5.6 or later is recommended)
-  * If you use PHP 7.3 or later and Monkey Patching, you must use PHP-Parser 4.2 as a Composer dependency.
+  * If you use PHP 7.3 or later and Monkey Patching, you must use PHP-Parser 4.2 or later as a Composer dependency.
 * CodeIgniter 3.x
 * PHPUnit 4.3 to 7.5 (4.8 or later is recommended)
   * If you want to use PHPUnit 8 or later, please use ci-phpunit-test [2.x](https://github.com/kenjis/ci-phpunit-test/tree/2.x).
   * If you use PHPUnit 6.0, please use ci-phpunit-test v0.14.0 or later.
-  * You can download old version of `phpunit.phar` from <https://phar.phpunit.de/>.
+  * You can download an old version of `phpunit.phar` from <https://phar.phpunit.de/>.

 ## Optional